Killing a Vortex: Definitions and preliminary results

 \subsection{The Graph Minors Structure Theorem}

 We rely heavily on the more refined versions of the GMST from \cite{kawarabayashiTW21quickly} and \cite{diestel2012excluded} instead of the original result proven by Robertson and Seymour in the Graph Minors series.
 As the involved definitions and concepts are highly technical we dedicate this section almost entirely just to their statements and some explanations.
 In the proof of our main theorem we actually need a stronger version of GMST which has, implicitly, already been proven in \cite{kawarabayashiTW21quickly} and which resembles the main theorem of \cite{diestel2012excluded}.
-However, because of the way our proof works and since we are also after algorithmic applications, it is more convenient to derive a synthesis of the results in \cite{diestel2012excluded} and those in \cite{kawarabayashiTW21quickly}.
+However, for the purpose of our proofs, in particular regarding algorithmic applications, it is more convenient to derive a synthesis of the results in \cite{diestel2012excluded} and those in \cite{kawarabayashiTW21quickly}.
 The resulting statement makes the structure of the vortices within the original structure theorem more accessible and this might be of use to applications other than our own as well.

+Our proof strategy is to ``exclude'' a shallow vortex grid as a minor.
+This means that whenever we find a clique minor on the same number of vertices as our shallow vortex grid we have found a contradiction.
+Hence, we may immediately apply the GMST to obtain a, so to speak, preliminary structure which we then can refine.
+The following definitions come from the framework of \cite{kawarabayashiTW21quickly,KawarabayashiTW18anew}.
+Their main purpose is to provide a formal environment in which we can apply our refinement strategy.
+This is necessary specifically because we will need to work both inside the vortices and outside of them, that is, in the parts of the graph that are properly embedded in some surface.

+\paragraph{The Two Paths Theorem.} We begin by introducing the \textit{Two Paths Theorem}.
+This theorem can be seen as the central bridging element that combines a notion of embeddability with a way disjoint paths can be routed within the graph.

-\paragraph{The Two Paths Theorem.} Let $G$ be a graph and let $s_1,s_2,t_1,t_2\in\V{G}.$ The \textsc{Two Disjoint Paths Problem} (\textsc{TDPP}) with \emph{terminals} $s_1,s_2,t_1,t_2$ is the question for the existence of two paths $P_1$ and $P_2$ such that for both $i\in[2]$ $P_i$ joins $s_i$ and $t_i$ and $P_1$ and $P_2$ are vertex disjoint.
+Let $G$ be a graph and let $s_1,s_2,t_1,t_2\in\V{G}.$ The \textsc{Two Disjoint Paths Problem} (\textsc{TDPP}) with \emph{terminals} $s_1,s_2,t_1,t_2$ is the question for the existence of two paths $P_1$ and $P_2$ such that for both $i\in[2]$ $P_i$ joins $s_i$ and $t_i$ and $P_1$ and $P_2$ are vertex disjoint.
 The characterization for the \yes-instances of the \textsc{TDPP} known as the \emph{Two Paths Theorem} plays an integral role in structural graph theory.
 The statement of the Two Paths Theorem we present here makes use of the concept of the so called ``societies'' which play a focal role in \cite{kawarabayashiTW21quickly} and are used extensively in our proofs as well.